Are you a polyglot?

 A study by Dr. Viorica Marian and her team proved that bilinguals are better at filtering out unnecessary words than people who speak only one language.

 In the study, participants were asked to perform language comprehension tasks where they had to hear a word and then recognize its corresponding photo.

 For example, volunteers would hear the word “candy” and then they would see four pictures, including a picture of candy and a picture of a similar-sounding word, such as “candle.”
 The experiment aimed to see how well the participants were able to recognize the correct word and ignore the similar-sounding competing word.

-The ability to tune out irrelevant information is a strong indicator of mental abilities and can help bilingual individuals concentrate better by blocking outside noise in a busy classroom or office space.
+The ability to tune out irrelevant information is a strong indicator of mental abilities.
+And being able to instantly break unwanted mental patterns can help bilingual individuals concentrate better by blocking outside noise in a busy classroom or office space.

 Another advantage of speaking two languages – you have more efficient monitoring systems.

 According to this 2009 study, when conditions required high monitoring demands, bilinguals were faster than monolinguals.

 The most persistent advantage to being bilingual comes at a later stage though.